ABird2918/Pi-in-da-ski/README.md

 ### Code
 [PITS Version 1 - trapz with meshgrid](https://github.com/ABird2918/Pi-in-da-ski/blob/main/PITS%20version%201)
+&emsp;
 [PITS Version 2 - dblquad with general terms](https://github.com/ABird2918/Pi-in-da-ski/blob/main/PITS%20version%202)
+&emsp;
 [PITS Version 3 - dblquad in context](https://github.com/ABird2918/Pi-in-da-ski/blob/main/PITS%20version%203)
+&emsp;
 [PITS Version 4 - final data collection code](https://github.com/ABird2918/Pi-in-da-ski/blob/main/PITS%20version%204%20(final%20data%20collection))
+&emsp;
 [PITS Version 4 - final post processing draft code](https://github.com/ABird2918/Pi-in-da-ski/blob/main/PITS%20version%204%20(final%20post%20processing%20draft))

 ### Data
 ![image](images/graph.PNG)
+*This is the data collected from the final launch that ultimately broke the foam rather than the red ball inside.
+(Test conducted on 5/31/24)

 ### Code Process and Problems
 * The first problem we ran into was in creating an array that is compatible with running the trapz function twice.
 The function needed a 3d array so that the integration could happen in two layers.
 We needed the first integration to yield a vector that could be integrated again rather than a constant which returns zeros if integrated twice.
 To solve this problem, we found a function called meshgrid in the numpy library but it only works in python, not circuitpython.
 Therefore, we looked into how we could create a 3d array by hand but it quickly became evident that such a goal would be way too much work to complete a task that should be done by a simple function.
 So, after that revelation we decided to search more intensely for libraries and functions that could perform the double integration all at once.
 We came across the library called scipy in ulab which contained the function called dblquad.